yluo39github/yluo39github.github.io/_pages/recruiting_ads.md

 description:
 nav: false
 ---

+### 📬 Contact Note

+**Note:** I kindly ask that you use an **.edu** email address when reaching out.
+Emails that do not follow this guideline may not receive a response.
+Please also note that **mass-distributed or templated inquiry emails will not be answered**.

+---

 ### Ph.D.
 Students

-**There are Ph.D. positions available for the Fall 2025 and Spring 2026 semester.**
+**There are Ph.D. positions available for the Fall 2026 semester.**

 I am always looking for driven students who have a keen research passion in areas like computer architecture, FPGA acceleration, hardware/cyber security, machine learning and the Internet of Things (IoT).
 If you're excited about advancing any of these subjects alongside me, please: